Clause 1: Making of overseas production order on application

 “logically associated with a communication”,

-as it relates to the use of a telecommunication service, still defeats me, I am afraid, as to why it is worded in that way.
+as it relates to the use of a telecommunication service, still defeats me, I am afraid.
+Why is it worded in that way?
 I see in the definitions the distinctions between communication and communications data, and the Minister referred to “the relevant time”.
 On the parliamentary process, there are two parts to it: laying regulations, which is the Executive’s job, and ratification, which is Parliament’s task.
 I was seeking to be quite clear that those are both covered.

 It also baffles me that there cannot be conditional arrangements, with the laying of regulations which are conditional on designation or designation which is conditional upon the whole process under the Constitutional Reform and Governance Act.
 It may be that American practice would not allow it, although I am sure that I have dealt with American arrangements which are conditional.
 But because of the importance of the death penalty issue, I felt it was important to air these to the best of my ability, which may not be as extensive as it might have been.
 At least it will all be there in Hansard for others who may be exercised to satisfy themselves.
 I beg leave to withdraw the amendment.